by Scott Mehl and Susan Flantzer © Unofficial Royalty 2016

 - Mathilde, Countess of Montenuovo (1822 – circa 1823)

 In 1831, Marie Louise found herself caught up in the uprisings spreading around Italy against the Austrian-appointed Prime Minister.
 Initially prevented from leaving Parma, she managed to escape to Piacenza.
-She asked her father to replace the Prime Minister, but he instead sent Austrian forces to suppress the rebellion.
+She asked her father to replace the Prime Ministe, but instead he sent Austrian forces to suppress the rebellion.
 The following year, Marie Louise traveled back to Vienna and was at the bedside of her son when he died of tuberculosis in July 1832.

 Soon, Marie Louise would marry for the third time.
 In the summer of 1833, the Austrian court sent Count Charles-René de Bombelles to Parma to serve as head of the court.
 Six months later, on February 17, 1834, Bombelles and Marie Louise were married.

 As Duchess of Parma, Marie Louise supported many causes, with much of her efforts going toward improving medical care and treatment.
 She established a childbirth hospital and a training school for nurses, as well as a hospital for those with mental illness.
-She worked toward ensuring that the Duchy was as prepared as possible for potential outbreaks of disease, and her efforts helped to minimize the number of deaths in a cholera outbreak that came to Parma in 1836.
+She worked toward ensuring that the Duchy was as prepared for potential disease outbreaks and her efforts helped to minimize the number of deaths in a cholera outbreak that came to Parma in 1836.
 She also promoted the establishment of roads and bridges and was a great supporter of music and theater.
 Having established a new Ducal Theater in the 1820s, she made sure that tickets were made available at prices that would allow the less fortunate to attend.
 She established the Conservatory of Parma and supported numerous artists, including the famed composer Giuseppe Verdi.
 She also brought libraries, museums, and art galleries to Parma, and founded several schools and colleges.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.